How to Price a Home for Sale in the Coachella Valley

 Be Strategic When Pricing Your Home

-Another strategy that may tweak your home price is the understanding how homebuyers search for homes.
-Most homebuyers in 2019 (well over 90%) now use Internet searches to start their home search.
+Another strategy that may tweak your home price is understanding how homebuyers search for homes.
+Most homebuyers (well over 95%) now use Internet searches to start their home search.
 You can use the features of these websites, along with strategic pricing, to reach the largest pool of buyers possible.